freedomlayer/offset_docs/doc/docs/source/intro/offset_idea.rst

 Offset moves the power of issuing money :doc:`from the state to the market participants <economic>`.
 Therefore, Offset credits are :doc:`protected from inflation <inflation>`.
-While the currencies of the world constantly depreciate in value, Offset credits hold to their original value.
+While the currencies of the world are constantly depreciating in value, Offset credits hold to their original value.